jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 }
 ```

-I expect that you have some UI and model (Dao - Data Access Object) that will provide authorization.
+I expect that you already have some UI and model (Dao - Data Access Object) that will provide authorization.

 ```kotlin
 interface AuthorizedDao {